Home > Listing of Viewable PTMT Reports > Table of Contents for This Set of Reports

 The patent data used to prepare this report were derived from the USPTO's Technology Assessment and Forecast database.
 Records in this relational database contain patent bibliographic information that is used by PTMT to develop statistical summaries of patent activity.

 The geographic distribution and origin of the patents is based on the residence of the inventor whose name appears first on the printed patent (i.e., the first-named inventor).
-In each report, annual calendar year patent counts are displayed for the listed assignees.
+In each table, annual calendar year patent counts are displayed for the listed assignees.
 Assignees are listed in order of decreasing total patent counts.

 As explained by the U.S. Census Bureau on their web site (